vmalv/Binary-Image-Mean-Pixel-Value/README.md

 - If pip is not installed then you could manually download and install the python packages specified on the 'requirements.txt' file.
     In any case, we recommend installing the packages using pip.
 To install pip, the official documentation provides a step-by-step guide: https://pip.pypa.io/en/stable/installation/
-    This guide provides some explanation that could help you with the manual installation process: https://www.geeksforgeeks.org/how-to-manually-install-python-packages/
+    This guide provides some explanations that could help you with the manual installation process: https://www.geeksforgeeks.org/how-to-manually-install-python-packages/